mas-bandwidth/yojimbo/ROADMAP.md

 5. Support for channels with reliable, unordered messages and blocks
 6. Packet fragmentation and reassembly

-There is lots of work to do in this release so it is likely it will take some time.
-I estimate 1-2 months.
+This release is tracking ahead of schedule.
+It should be finished sometime in the next week.

 ## 0.4.0 - Matchmaker